What To Do in Kinsale: Class Food & Old Heads

 The Scilly Walk To Charles Fort

-The Charles Fort was built in 1682, is star shaped and is just a 40 minute walk from Kinsale along the delightfully named Scilly Walk.
+The Charles Fort was built in 1682, is star shaped and is just a 40 minute walk from Kinsale along the Scilly Walk.
 For a 340 year old structure, it's in good condition.
 Enjoy the beautiful views over Kinsale Harbour

 That is English that the guides are speaking, it's just the Cork version.